AUDIY/FIREEEE/README.md

 ## Overview
 🔥**FIREEEE**🔥 is a configurable serial FIR filter implementation written in Verilog and a successor to the [FIR_x2](https://github.com/AUDIY/FIR_x2) project.

-The goal of this project is to provide a portable FIR filter architecture capable of supporting very long tap counts while remaining compatible with various FPGA toolchains.
+The goal of this project is to provide a portable FIR filter architecture capable of supporting very long tap counts while remaining compatible with a wide range of FPGA toolchains.

+The project is currently under active development.
+The specification and the Verilog modules are being developed in parallel.

 ## Features